stevengharris/storageomoerror/README.md

 * Create the Podfile and run `pod install`
 * Create the StorageOmoError-Bridging-Header.h file to link to GoogleMaps.h
 * Add -ObjC to OTHER_LDFLAGS in the project "Build Settings"
+* Set ENABLE_BITCODE = NO in project "Build Settings"

 In my case, I am using XCode 7 and an iPhone6 running iOS 9.0.1.
 I previously confirmed that the error appears on earlier versions of Google Maps API back to 9.2.